 I write about how I weave art and ethnography together, in my studio and with others in theaters, galleries and public plazas in my new book

 Shifting Worlds, Shaping Fieldwork, A Memoir of Anthropology and Art

 I became an abstract expressionist while studying at Berkeley.
 I also developed an interest in the concept of the "avant-garde" and colonial histories that led me to Paris and on to Morocco.
 I studied how images and politics are intertwined, first in the city on television and in the streets of Casablanca, then in beauty salons there, and in Paris and Cairo.
-My own life of migration led me to collect the stories of people who had lived in multiple countries.
+My own life of migration led me to collect nd write about the stories of people who had lived in multiple countries.

 My art has been exhibited and performed in the USA, France, the Netherlands, Germany, Romania, Spain, the UK and Tunisia.
-I have authored and edited six books and many articles, art catalogues, and essays.

 For more on my writing and teaching, see my webpage at UC Riverside, where I teach anthropology and global studies.